acornsquash/fridge-poems/README.md

 ## Basic Idea

-The goal is to create an app simulation of refridgerator poetry (all the joy of random poems without the hassle of your actual roommates!)
+The goal is to create an app simulation of refrigerator poetry (all the joy of random poems without the hassle of your actual roommates!)
 Users will be able to create a new "fridge", share their code with friends, and then log in to create new poems and see what their friends have written to create a new poem -- click the magnets to grab a random word from the database, and rearrange the magnets!